The Lord's Prayer

 On the Japanese POW ship, there was another father and son who had both been in the services, in different troops, and ended up in the same camp.
 They were glad to be together and were a great comfort to each other.
 On the ship, though, the suffering was so terrible that the son's mind snapped and he strangled his father to death with his bare hands.
 The author said that the father did not resist; he just kept looking at his son with love and compassion pouring from his eyes until he died.

-Of all the prisoners who came over on that POW ship, only one survived.
+Of all the prisoners who came over on that POW ship, only one survived, the man who wrote the book.
 The last prisoner who died in the author's barracks was a Christian.
 When they were in the Philippines, this young man kept on praying and believing that God would rescue him and he would be repatriated home.
 He refused to accept that he could die in captivity.
 His hopes got thinner and thinner as time went on.

 As his hopes faded, his love for God and his faith in God's goodness faded away, too.
 The prisoners died until, finally, there were only the two men left in the barracks, the author and the young man.
 The young man was very ill when he finally gave in totally to his bitterness.
 He said to the author, "There is no God."
 Those were his last words, and he stopped breathing the very next moment.

 Did he go to Heaven?
 The author thought so, but he wasn't a Christian and was not versed in sound doctrine.
 Or if he had studied it since then, he did not hold to it.
 He said that he did not believe in God until he went through that Hell.
 And then he believed.

 But what god did he believe in?
 I concluded that he believed in a god of his own making.
 He was confronted with the reality that there is a God, but he still did not want to submit to Him.
 He still wanted to live his life as he pleased, but with the comfortable feeling that there is a God and that He cares, even though we live in a cruel world.
 His views sounded like universalism, though he may have thought that really bad people ought to go to Hell.